TiantongHu/Linux_Text_Editor_in_C/README.md

 The project is a text editor in linux env, similar to vim in some aspects but probably has more similarities to other every-day editors.

+I do use it in my school project development.
+It is very easy to use ,if you are not used to vim at the moment.

 Please use 'make' to build it and use './LiTE <filename>' to run it.

 Its main features, other than viewing and editing files, include highlighting keywords in C files, and two-way incremental search.